Champaign, Illinois: Research Park

-The city also features a large technology and software industry mostly focusing on research and development of new technologies.
+Champaign features a large technology and software industry mostly focusing on research and development of new technologies.
 The Research Park, located on campus land just south of the State Farm Center and run by the University of Illinois, is home to many companies, including Caterpillar, ADM, John Deere, AbbVie, Motorola Solutions, Brunswick, Capital One, Cargill, NVIDIA, Riverbed Technology, Abbott Laboratories, Yahoo! and the State Farm Research and Development Center.

 The technology incubator at Research Park, EnterpriseWorks, has launched 350+ startups since opening in 2014.
 Famous graduates of EnterpriseWorks include Agrible, which was sold to Nutrien in 2018 for $63 million.
 Another success story is Starfire, which graduated from EnterpriseWorks and moved into other space at the Research Park.
 In 2022, Starfire was growing so fast, it bought its own 190,000 SF building in the northwest side of Champaign.

 Top employers

 According to the Champaign County Economic Development Corporation, the top ten employers in the city are:

 Other major employers include Horizon Hobby, Jimmy John's, Plastipak, SuperValu, and Wolfram Research.

-Numerous other software and technology companies also have offices in Champaign including Ansys, Amdocs, Cloudflare, Instarecon, Phonak, Power World, Caterpillar Simulation Center, and Volition.
+Numerous other software and technology companies also have offices in Champaign including Ansys, Amdocs, Cloudflare, Instarecon, Phonak, Power World, and Caterpillar Simulation Center.
 The largest high technology employer is Wolfram Research, with more than 400 employees in Champaign.
 The United States Army Corps of Engineers maintains the Construction Engineering Research Laboratory (CERL) in Champaign.

-Startups

-The Champaign-Urbana community is a well-known hub for startups, including a top ranking from Silicon Prairie News in 2019.